mrw1986/fftcg_companion/cline_docs/codebaseSummary.md

     - Replaced deprecated withOpacity with withAlpha for better performance
     - Fixed nested scrollable widgets in collection content to prevent "Vertical viewport was given unbounded height" errors
     - Fixed "A RenderPadding expected a child of type RenderBox but received a child of type RenderSliverFillRemainingWithScrollable" error by converting sliver widgets to regular widgets

+12. **Authentication Improvements**
+    - Enhanced Google Sign-In error handling with detailed logging
+    - Added emulator detection to provide specific warnings when running on emulators
+    - Improved the GoogleSignInButton widget to show loading state and handle errors
+    - Added email verification tracking with isVerified field in UserModel
+    - Enhanced SnackBar notifications to be interactive with OK buttons
+    - Improved error messages for authentication operations
+    - Added better logging throughout the authentication process
+    - Fixed issues with Google Sign-In on emulators
+    - Enhanced the email verification process with better user feedback
+    - Improved the password reset flow with automatic logout for security
+    - Made all authentication notifications more user-friendly with longer durations
+    - Used theme-consistent colors for all notifications

 ## User Feedback Integration